Euston TapWest & East Lodges, 190 Euston Road

 See more about this pub on WhatPub, CAMRA's national pub guide.

-The West Lodge features up to 8 changing cask beers although currently (Oct 2021) only 4 on tap.
-What's on tap is indicated on large chalk boards, and served through unique beer taps on the bar back wall.
+The West Lodge features up to 7 changing cask beers and one cider.
+What's on tap is indicated on large chalk boards (and regularly updated on their website) served through unique taps on the bar back wall.
 In addition and above the cask taps are the keg beer taps bringing exotic and unusual brews from around the world.

 In the West Lodge stand huge fridges housing a vast array of bottled beer.
 As you enter the small main room of either Lodge the bar is straight in front of you, with fine mirrors and the whole decorated using a nice line in tiles.